davewhiteland/compsci-superbasics/collections/_text-files/ide.md

   IDEs often provide tools to help you enter program code (often you use the tab key to accept suggestions).
 This is useful both for speed and also for avoiding typing errors.
 Basic IDEs do this with the keywords of the programming language you're working in.
-But more poweful IDEs also offer the variable and method names you've declared in your program.
+But more powerful IDEs also offer the variable and method names you've declared in your program.

 * **commenting**